Lady and the Tramp: CinemaScope

-More problems arose as the premiere date got closer since not all theaters had the capability to show CinemaScope at the time.
-Upon learning this, Walt issued two versions of the film: one in widescreen, and another in the Academy ratio.
+Due to the CinemaScope process, it took more time for the layout artists than on previous animated films to frame each shot.
+As a result, the costs of the background artwork rose, and the film missed its original release date.
+Near its theatrical release, it was learned that only certain theaters had the capability to project films in CinemaScope at the time.
+After learning this, Disney issued two versions of the film: one in its native CinemaScope aspect ratio (2.55:1), and another in the Academy ratio.
 This involved gathering the layout artists to restructure key scenes when characters were on the edges of the screen.